nidhir1/snowflake/Snowflake/snowflake_staging.md

-# Snowflake staging — end-to-end process
+# Snowflake staging — end-to-end playbook

 **Goal:** reliably land raw source data (files/rows/messages) in a Snowflake staging area (either an external stage or an internal Snowflake stage / RAW schema) so downstream ELT can cleanse/transform it.